Bohemian F.C.: Collaborative kits

+In December 2025, political activist Greta Thunberg spoke at a Bohemians event in Dublin in support of Gaza, alongside Dr Mohammed Abu Mughessib of Médecins Sans Frontières and activist Caoimhe Butterly.
+Thunberg had previously worn a Bohemians x Fontaines DC jersey, the profits of which raise funds for Medical Aid for Palestinians.
+At the event, the club also launched a collaborative jersey with pro-Palestinian rap group Kneecap, managed by COO Dan Lambert, with proceeds supporting a West Bank refugee camp.
+All event proceeds went to Grassroots Winter Aid for Gaza families.

+Bohemian FC has faced criticism over merchandise releases that some observers have deemed politically or culturally insensitive.
+In March 2023, Bohemian FC used a photo of Jeremy Corbyn wearing a Palestine-themed away jersey in promotional material; former Minister Alan Shatter criticised this and noted that Corbyn had been recently suspended from the UK Labour Party following a report on anti-Semitism.
+In December 2025, the club released a t-shirt incorporating the Irish republican slogan "Tiocfaidh ár lá" as part of its streetwear line, with the phrase printed on the back and the club name on the front.
+MEP Aodhán Ó Ríordáin questioned the club’s use of the slogan and stated that it wouldn't be acceptable if a club in Northern Ireland used Loyalist slogans like "No Surrender", so the use of "Tiocfaidh ár lá" shouldn't be accepted either.

+As of 2026, sales of Bohemians jerseys far outstrip those of other League of Ireland clubs and generate the club a major source of revenue not easily accessible to their competitors.

 Women

 On 27 November 2018, Bohemians were accepted to the Under-17 Women's National League beginning with the 2019 season.
 The aim was to grow the number of women in the club and eventually compete in the Women's National League.
 The historic first game in the Under-17 Women's National League for Bohemians was played on 13 April 2019 against Cork City and ended in 0–2 defeat.

 Just one year after being accepted to compete in the Under-17 Women's National League, Bohemians was accepted to the Women's National League on 18 February 2020.
 The first match was originally scheduled for 15 March 2020, however, the team was made to wait until 8 August 2020 due to the COVID-19 pandemic in the Republic of Ireland which delayed the start of the season.
 The game ended in a 4–1 defeat to Wexford Youths.
 Chloe Darby scored the consolation goal and wrote herself into the history books as Bohemians' first-ever female goalscorer.